Katherine Chen, MD

 Internal Medicine

 In April 2021, Dr. Chen was awarded the UCLA Chancellor’s Award for Postdoctoral Research in recognition of her achievements as an NCSP scholar.
-In addition to publishing in peer-reviewed journals, Dr. Chen has been invited to present her work to national, state, and local audiences in health care, public health, urban planning, and policy making, and her work has been featured in radio and print interviews.
+In addition to publishing in peer-reviewed journals, Dr. Chen was invited to present her work to national, state, and local audiences in health care, public health, urban planning, and policy making, and her work has been featured in radio and print interviews.